Yifu-Tian/kirby-codex-pet/README.md

 # Kirby Codex Pet

-A cheerful pink Kirby-style pet for Codex.
+A cheerful pink Kirby for Codex.

 ## Files